Roofing Work Demands Climb in Storm-Hit Areas

 Stay on Top of Safety

-To increase awareness about the roofing industry, including the importance of safety, National Roofing Week is from June 3-9, 2018, and it is hosted each year by the National Roofing Contractor Association.
+To increase awareness about the roofing industry, including the importance of safety, National Roofing Week is in June, and it is hosted each year by the National Roofing Contractor Association.
 When performing roofing work, safety is the responsibility of everyone involved on the project.
 Managers and employees can identify hazards and adhere to safety and compliance standards to help avoid injuries and deaths.
 Plan ahead with safety in mind.
 Stay on top of communication and education through signs and labels, and visual aids that provide best practice tips, reminders, and more.
 Ensure safety gear and other PPE are organized and available at all times.
 Train workers to use equipment safely and to perform tasks properly and with care.